Exploring the Bitcoin Mesoscale: Data

-As said before, Bitcoin relies on a decentralised public ledger, the blockchain, that records all transactions of bitcoins among users.
-A transaction is nothing else than a set of input and output addresses: the output addresses that are said `unspent', i.e. not yet recorded on the ledger as input addresses, can be claimed, and therefore spent, only by the owner of the corresponding cryptographic key.
-This is the reason why one speaks of \emph{pseudonimity}: an observer of the blockchain can see all unspent addresses but cannot link them to the actual owners.
-Techniques exist, however, to infer the identity of users (hereby, this term will indicate `groups of addresses'): they rest upon the the so-called \emph{heuristics}, i.e. sets of rules taking advantage of the implementation of the Bitcoin protocol.
+As highlighted in the Introduction, Bitcoin relies upon its blockchain: a decentralised, public ledger that records the presence and amount of transactions between users.
+At an abstract level, a transaction is nothing but a set of input and output addresses: the output addresses that are said to be ``unspent'' (\textit{i.e.}, not yet recorded on the ledger as input addresses) can be claimed and, therefore, spent only by the owner of the corresponding cryptographic key.
+This is the reason why one often speaks of Bitcoin pseudonimity (rather than anonymity): someone observing the blockchain from outside is capable of seeing all spent and unspent addresses without being able to link them to their actual owner(s).
+A first technique to de-pseudonymise Bitcoin prescribes to use off-chain information to link addresses to real-world entities (\textit{e.g.,} one can link an address to a merchant by looking at the merchant's Bitcoin payment channels); a second one (named ``heuristic clustering'') prescribes to rest upon the heuristics that were developed to spot out common ownership of addresses.
+To follow on from this, we took advantage of the existing literature on heuristic clustering to identify users---intended here as entities controlling multiple addresses (such as merchants, firms, exchanges).
+While this may be seen as a limitation of our analysis, it perfectly fits with our interest in modelling the evolution of Bitcoin as a whole rather than that of the single entities constituting it.